lehmannro/libleipzig-python/README.rst

     'java.lang.Exception: Communication link failure,
                           message from server: "Server shutdown in progress"'

 This is the API's way to impose rate limits on anonymous users.
+See `Authentication` for a way to avoid this issue.

 Changelog
 ---------